-Marana has a lot of nooks and crannies, and you might have heard of a few of them.
-There’s a new outlet mall, there’s a Five Star, Five Diamond resort, and there’s even a flowing river, right in the middle of the desert!
-Tucked into the hills, though, is a hidden gem that only the locals know about, and even then, it’s still pretty obscure.
+Looking for a hiking adventure?
+May we suggest a challenging trail tucked away and away from it all?
 The Wild Burro Trail ventures deep into a stunning landscape of open range that will delight even the most seasoned of hikers.
 An unusual density of crested saguaros, picturesque ruins of old homesteads, and ancient petroglyphs all await the adventurers who enter this wilderness.
 Grab some water and sunscreen, because this is a Marana highlight not to miss.

 In 1990s, Marana Parks and Rec started to make some big plans for the Tortolita Mountains.
 For years, the canyons and gullies of this former grazing land had stood forgotten, but today, the Parks and Rec department has transformed this corner of town from a forgotten hideaway into a pristine window into Marana’s past and natural beauty, and this accomplishment has not gone overlooked.
 The US Secretary of the Interior has recognized this path as a National Recreation Trail and it was even featured in Arizona Highways as a Hike of the Month.
 In a few short years, this hidden landscape has blossomed into a nationally recognized destination.

-Getting to the trailhead can feel like a challenge, because it’s located past the Ritz-Carlton’s gatehouse, but just tell the attendant where you’re going, and they’ll wave you through.
+Getting to the trailhead can feel like a challenge, because it’s located past The Ritz-Carlton’s gatehouse, but just tell the attendant where you’re going, and they’ll wave you through.
 A half mile up the road is a driveway into a dirt parking lot, where the Parks Department has erected a ramada and informational panel about the trail.
+There are also restrooms available here.
 A short path down from the lot drops into a wash.
 Don’t worry, this is the steepest part of the trail, and it’s about 20 feet long.

 Follow the lines of rocks that wind in and out of the wash, and keep your eyes peeled for petroglyphs.
 The centuries-old images harken back to the time when the Hohokam people called this canyon home.
 For generations, they scratched out a tough existence, subsisting off mesquite beans, wolfberries, and the occasional meat of the animals that prowl the canyon walls.